Sneh1999/Flow-Chat/README.md

 # Flow-Chat

 Consider Flow chat as Venmo for US, Wechat for China and Paytm for India.
-It lends you send and recieve messages along with crypto.
+It allows you to send and recieve messages along with crypto.

 The mission is to make it as simple and friendly to send and recieve crypto for the users.